 Furthermore, many of the phenomena that are absolutely crucial to my analysis of institutional reality are not in any ordinary sense objects at all.
 Consider my obligation to pay money to you which obligation I incurred when I made a promise to you last week.
-When I impose the status function on my utterance, one might, decide to construe the utterance as an object, at least in the sense that it was an event that occurred in space and time.
+When I impose the status function on my utterance, one might decide to construe the utterance as an object, at least in the sense that it was an event that occurred in space and time.
 But what kind of an object is an “obligation” that persists after the demise of its physical creation?
 And this is not an exceptional case on my account, because the ontology of institutional reality according to me amounts to sets of rights, obligations, duties, entitlements, honors, and deontic powers of various sorts.
 Smith thinks of all of these as “objects”, but I believe that it is an obstacle to understanding their nature if you think of them as all objects in the sense in which chairs and tables are objects.

 In so far as it is useful to talk about social objects at all, they are derivative from what I call social and institutional facts.
 So both methodologically and logically it seems to me the analysis proceeds better if we examine institutional facts rather than social objects.

 So far I have made two criticisms of Smith's approach.
 First that he is mistaken in thinking that the formula “x counts as y in c” is intended to give us logically necessary and sufficient conditions or a traditional logical analysis using the ordinary language notion of “counts as”.
 Second, that I am trying to analyze social objects rather than social and institutional facts.
 This second is not merely a misunderstanding, but I think it is actually a weakness of his approach.
 Third, I think it is impossible for him to take my naturalism seriously, because he seems to have a lot of metaphysical commitments that are not made fully explicit, but I do not share them.
 For me, we are all animals, biological beasts, we share with all sorts of other animals the capacity for collective intentionality, and with collective intentionality you get social facts automatically.
 For me a social fact is simply any case of collective intentionality involving two or more animals.
 Intentional facts are more interesting, because they involve a deontic component, and with that deontic component comes the requirement of language.
 Smith says that I have “presupposed a rule-positing society, without ever asking how this society and its rule-positing practices and contexts come about”.
 This is not quite right.
 I presuppose a society of biological beasts capable of collective intentionality, and evolution gives me that for free.
 I also presuppose another capacity given to us by evolution, namely the capacity to symbolize.
-That is an interesting and essential capacity, and one I have attempted to analyze in some depth \** .FS Intentionality, John R. Searle .FE But now what I want to know is, how do we get from these basic biological capacities to cultural institutional phenomena such as money, property, marriage, and government.
+That is an interesting and essential capacity, and one I have attempted to analyze in some depth in Intentionality.
+But now what I want to know is, how do we get from these basic biological capacities to cultural institutional phenomena such as money, property, marriage, and government.

 With these points in mind it seems to me that many other of his misunderstandings follow quite naturally, and I will simply list them.